 Furthermore, some fruit trees may require spraying or treatment over the course of their lives.
 If this is the case, you need to be careful you do not accidentally spray or treat your raspberry plants with something that could harm or hinder them.
 This is another reason why a functional gap between raspberries and fruit trees is important.

-What are Some of the Benefits of Planting Raspberries Under Fruit Trees?
+The Benefits of Planting Raspberries Under Fruit Trees

 Once you can ensure that your fruit tree and raspberries are getting the light, water, and nutrients they need to flourish, there are a number of benefits to this companion planting!